open-austin/atmosphere-license/atmosphere-templates/atmosphere-0.1-template.md

 ## 2. Modified Copies
 You may modify your copy or copies of the Program or any portion of it, thus forming a work based on the Program, and copy and distribute such modifications or work under the terms of Section 1 above, provided that each time you do so you also meet all of these conditions:

-a) You must cause the modified files to carry prominent notices stating that you changed the files and the date of any change.
+1. You must cause the modified files to carry prominent notices stating that you changed the files and the date of any change.
-b) You must cause any work that you distribute or publish, that in whole or in part contains or is derived from the Program or any part thereof, to be licensed as a whole at no charge to all third parties under the terms of this License.
+2. You must cause any work that you distribute or publish, that in whole or in part contains or is derived from the Program or any part thereof, to be licensed as a whole at no charge to all third parties under the terms of this License.
-c) If the modified program normally reads commands interactively when run, you must cause it, when started running for such interactive use in the most ordinary way, to print or display an announcement including an appropriate copyright notice and a notice that there is no warranty (or else, saying that you provide a warranty) and that users may redistribute the program under these conditions, and telling the user how to view a copy of this License.
+3. If the modified program normally reads commands interactively when run, you must cause it, when started running for such interactive use in the most ordinary way, to print or display an announcement including an appropriate copyright notice and a notice that there is no warranty (or else, saying that you provide a warranty) and that users may redistribute the program under these conditions, and telling the user how to view a copy of this License.
 (Exception: if the Program itself is interactive but does not normally print such an announcement, your work based on the Program is not required to print an announcement.)
-d) You must divest from all Disqualifying Assets as listed in Section 3.
+4. You must divest from all Disqualifying Assets as listed in Section 3.

 Notwithstanding any other provision of this License, when you modify the Program, you may allow users to interact with your modified version remotely through a computer network only if you have divested from all Disqualifying Assets as listed in Section 3, and your modified version of the Program must prominently offer all users interacting with it remotely through a computer network (if your version supports such interaction) an opportunity to receive the Corresponding Source of your version by providing access to the Corresponding Source from a network server at no charge, through some standard or customary means of facilitating copying of software.